KhanhKube/hotel-management/README.md

 # hotel-management
 this is web hotel.
-Welcome
+Welcome my repo